Moth-beacon/FinancialTracker/README.md

 ## Team Members
 - Raymond (instructor)
-- *This project was completed individually by the student.*
+- *This project was completed individually by the student (aka ME)*

 ## Thanks
-- Thank you to **Raymond Maroun** for continuous support and guidance.
+- Special Thank you to **Raymond Maroun** for continuous support and guidance.
-- A special thanks to all previous coursework and resources that inspired and supported this build.
+- A thanks to all previous coursework and resources that inspired and supported this build.